adobe/jsonschema2md/README.md

 $ jsonschema2md -d examples/schemas -o examples/docs -v 06 -h false
 ```

+## Examples as YAML

+If you are using JSON Schema to validate YAML documents, for instance configuration files, you might wish for examples to be formatted as YAML, not JSON.
+Using the command line option `-f yaml` or `--example-format yaml` achieves this goal.

 ## Using JSON Schema Markdown Tools from `npm`

 You can conveniently use the JSON Schema Markdown Tools from `npm`.
 This makes it possible to set up a conversion toolchain for your JSON Schema project that is driven entirely by `npm`.
 To do so, first define the dependency by adding this to your `"devDependencies"` section of `package.json`